NYPD detectives charged with raping handcuffed woman in police van

 Prosecutors with the district attorney's office described a gross misuse of police power and sexual misconduct in the case.
 The incident allegedly occurred on the evening of September 15 when Martins and Hall, plainclothes detectives, left their post without authorization and drove to Calvert Vaux Park in Brooklyn, the district attorney's office said.

 There, the officers stopped a car driven by an 18-year-old woman with two male passengers.
+The detectives made her remove her bra and expose herself to prove she wasn't hiding anything, David said.

 They arrested and handcuffed the woman on drug charges, and told the male passengers to leave and pick up the young woman later, the district attorney's office said.

 Detective Martins allegedly told her that he and Hall are "freaks" and asked her what she wanted to do to get out of the arrest, the district attorney's office said.
 Martins allegedly then raped the handcuffed woman in the backseat as Hall drove and watched in the rear-view mirror.